HosMercury/rust-auth-example/README.md

-# Example of Auth vare auth with axum - validation
+# Example of Auth vare auth with axum

+A basic but solid example of signin/signup methods in Rust with validation, flash messages

+and template engine ( askama ) .